+Even if a job is listed as full-time or part-time, you might want to follow up with questions about what your weekly schedule would look like.
 For example, I know someone who accepted a salaried job where she expected to work 40 hours per week only to find out that the expectation was for 50.
-On the flip side, I know someone who accepted a job that he expected to be 25-30 hours a week.
+On the flip side, I know someone who accepted a part-time job that he expected to be 25-30 hours a week.
 The employer scheduled him for 8-10 hours, and even less some weeks.
-It makes sense to know what is expected in advance, rather than being surprised after you start a new position.

 Types of Work Schedules

-Full Time Work Schedule: Full time work schedules often require a commitment of 37-40 hours per week.
-Because of the long hours, most careers with full time schedules are eligible for work benefits.
-These benefits can include leave, vacation and sickness, health insurance, and different retirement plan options.
-Full-time schedules can vary from company to company, but the shift the employee must work is usually the same.
-The most common full time work schedule is normally a variant of 9:00 AM to 5:00 PM Monday - Friday, adding up to 40 hours.
+Full-Time Work Schedule: Full-time work schedules often require a commitment of 37-40 hours per week.
+Because of the long hours, most jobs with full-time schedules are eligible for work benefits.
+These benefits can include vacation and sick days, health insurance, and different retirement plan options.

 This work schedule is not as common but can be seen in many careers like the military, construction work, roadwork jobs, power plants, and hospitals.
 These shifts can cycle weekly or quarterly, depending on the type of work required.